Sadhanandh/Workaholic-WebCrawler/README.md

 * Efficiently uses two queues

     * raw queue -> which the slave pulls out of.
-    * final queue -> which the manager pulls out of and verifies it using DB calls
+    * final queue -> which the manager pulls out of and verifies it using DB calls.

-* Each node has 1 manager and x slaves
+* Each node has 1 manager and x slaves.
-* The manager queries the central database
+* The manager queries the central database.
 * The database also stores "backlinks" -> the number of backlinks to a particular page.
 * User-Agent Header is customizable.
 * Switch Between urllib2 (Good socks support) or the requests library.